-I am an Associate Professor of Sociology at the Department of Sociology and Social Research at the University of Trento, where I am also a member of the Research group on collective action, change and transition (CoACT) and the acting coordinator of the Hans Schadee Research Methods Center.
+I am an Associate Professor of Sociology at the Department of Sociology and Social Research at the University of Trento, where I am also the acting coordinator of the Hans Schadee Research Methods Center.

 I obtained a PhD in Sociology from Ghent University (Belgium).
 Prior to joining the University of Trento, I was an Assistant Professor in Organisational Studies at VU University Amsterdam, a researcher/guest lecturer at the University of Groningen, and a Senior Lecturer in Organisational Behaviour and Human Resource Management at Surrey Business School (University of Surrey, UK) and the Programme Leader for the 4-year PhD in Management.
 I was also an associate member of Sociology/Nuffield College (Oxford University).

 My research centers on social network analysis with a specific focus on methodology/statistics and applications in organisational settings.
 I am especially interested in how network relations (such as advice, trust and conflict) come about, and how they subsequently impacts outcomes (such as well-being, job satisfaction, turnover and individual and team performance).

 I have worked on mathematical models for analyzing networks, on centrality measures, on imputation techniques for solving missing data problems and on methods for building social support typologies for ego-networks.
 In addition, I have applied exponential random graph models (ERGM/p* models) to study cultural participation, inter-organisational networks, and (co)sponsorship among US senators.

 I have published a number of articles on social network analysis in leading social science journals, including Social Networks, Journal of Management Studies, British Journal of Social Psychology, Human Resource Management and the Journal of Mathematical Sociology.